Node.js

 - Vite: Detected if

-For both frameworks, Railpack will try to detect the output directory and will
+For all frameworks, Railpack will try to detect the output directory and will

 Static sites are served using the Caddy web server and a default Caddyfile.
 You can overwrite this file with your own Caddyfile at the root of your project.